alttch/bma-info/eva4/sdk/practices.rst

 FIPS 140
 ========

-If the node is launched in :ref:`FIPS-140 mode <eva4_security_fips>`, the service MUST use only FIPS-140 compliant cryptographic libraries/manually turn on FIPS-140 mode in them if necessary.
+If the node is launched in :ref:`FIPS-140 mode <eva4_security_fips>` (*initial.fips = true*), the service MUST use only FIPS-140 compliant cryptographic libraries/manually turn on FIPS-140 mode in them if necessary.

-If the service uses libraries which are not FIPS-140 compliant, the service vendor MUST clearly specify this information in the service documentation.
+If the service uses libraries which are not FIPS-140 compliant, the service vendor MUST clearly specify this information the service documentation for customers, who require FIPS-140 compliant software.

 Exit codes
 ==========